caseywschmid/cws-helpers/src/cws_helpers/openai_helper/README.md

 - `seed`: For deterministic results, provide a seed value.
 - `tool_choice`: Controls which (if any) function is called by the model.
 - `tools`: A list of tools the model may call.
+- `use_beta_parse`: If True and a Pydantic model is provided as response_format, use the beta parse endpoint for better structured output handling.
+Defaults to True.

 **Returns:**
 - For regular requests: A string containing the model's response.
-- For JSON mode or structured output: A dictionary or structured data.
+- For JSON mode or structured output with legacy approach: A dictionary or structured data.
+- For structured output with beta parse endpoint: A ParsedChatCompletion object.
 - For streaming: A stream object that yields response chunks.

+#### `create_structured_chat_completion(messages: List[ChatCompletionMessageParam], model: str, response_format: Type[ResponseFormatT], **kwargs)`

+Creates a structured chat completion using the beta parse endpoint.

+**Required Parameters:**
+- `messages`: List of message objects to send to the API.
+- `model`: ID of the model to use.
+- `response_format`: A Pydantic model class that defines the structure of the response.

+**Returns:**
+- A ParsedChatCompletion object containing the structured response.

 #### `encode_image(image_path: str) -> str`